barty-s/client_list_app/README.md

 - sys module - to access the interpreter
 - datetime - to format date and time inputs
 - tabulate - to format data into tables
+- VS Code - as the program editor
+- Git - for terminal actions
+- GitHub Desktop - to commit and push changes in the app's code
+- Heroku - to host the app in a mock terminal

 ## Testing